What are different Open Access versions of publications?

 = self-archived, usually preliminary, version of an article

 Authors provide access to pre-publication or post-publication versions with permission from the publisher.

 These can usually be found in subject or disciplinary repositories (e.g., arXiv, PubMed Central) or institutional repositories (WIS OA Repository search).
-Web of Science, for example, does not link to green versions unless they have been accepted for publication.

 = freely accessible FINAL version of an article